First Yixing Teapot Gift Without Buying the Wrong Pot

 A practical gift-first guide for choosing a first Yixing teapot by tea family, capacity, care readiness, and beginner-friendly next steps.

-A commercial but cautious gift guide that routes high-intent Yixing shoppers into Tealibere's verified fresh sprint hub and Yixing/Oolong paths without using discounts or unverifiable authenticity promises.
+A commercial but cautious gift guide that routes high-intent Yixing shoppers into Tealibere's verified fresh sprint hub and Yixing/Oolong paths without unverifiable offer or authenticity promises.

 Start with the tea habit, not the pot shape